pokermahak/Postman/README.md

    >JSON format
    >Custom parameters

- ->If user use JSON format ,then data should me entered in 'Key':'value' format
+ ->If user use JSON format ,then data should be entered in 'Key':'value' format

 ->If user choose custom parameters ,then things become quite easy as they will have